Generally, you need a standard strip footing, with some simplifications.

 - Depth of footing below finish grade depends on site location; your am-cor Kit's wall panels will be designed & structured based on building code for your region.

-- These am-cor wall panels act as the slab edge formwork when you pour the floor slab; the wall panels are then embedded & integrated into the floor slab, not just pinned to the slab surface.
+- These am-cor wall panels act as the slab, footing & stem wall formwork when you pour the floor slab; the wall panels are then embedded & integrated into the foundation, not just pinned to the slab surface.

 For details, see the Foundation phase in our Comparisons section.